lingqiz/ArduinoProject/README.md

-# Project for EE202 Digital Circuit: Dorm door control with Arduino
+# Project for EE202 Digital Circuit: Door control with Arduino